-If you’re looking for the cheapest way to heat your static caravan, then this blog post is perfect for you.
+Are you looking for the cheapest way to heat a static caravan?

-Whether you are looking to warm up your static in the summer or the winter, we’ll talk about the different types of heating available and what style will suit your needs best.
+Whether you are looking to warm up your static in the summer or the winter, this guide will discuss the different types of heating available and what style will suit your needs best.

 Some of the newer and more luxurious models will likely already have central heating installed, but you might not always want to switch this on.

-Disclaimer: As an Amazon Associate I earn from qualifying purchases – any links on this page that go to Amazon will earn us a commission if you make a purchase.
+Disclaimer: As an Amazon Associate, we may earn from qualifying purchases – any links on this page that go to Amazon may earn us a commission if you make a purchase.
 This is at no additional cost to you.
 Read our full disclosure here.

 Pro Breeze® 2000W Mini Ceramic Fan Heater on Amazon